joshuashoemaker/amazonlightsailconfig/README.md

 # mazonlightsailconfig

-Currentlt trying to use the amazon lightsail VM service, however there are issues with creating users.
+Currently trying to use the amazon lightsail VM service, however there are booting my app